rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### install zsh-syntax-highlighting

-The zsh-syntax-highlighting package ( z-sy-h) is a **MUST**.
+The zsh-syntax-highlighting package is a **MUST**.
 It does a lot but the most important to me is that as you start typing a command it will be red, as soon as the shell matches it, zsh-syntax-highlighting turns it green.
 It is hard to describe how useful this in on the terminal until you use it.

 ----------------------------------------------------------------